Seer: Language Instructed Video Prediction with Latent Diffusion Models: Methodology

 \section{Methodology}

-In this paper, we aim to explore an efficient diffusion method to predict coherent video frames guided by language instructions.
+In this paper, we aim to explore an efficient diffusion method to predict coherent video frames guided by language instructions, which requires learning to parse natural language, understand the scene, and ground the language and scene together.
 However, it is challenging to directly apply conventional video diffusion models for TVP due to the following problems: (1) The limited labeled text-video data and computational resources.
 (2) Low fidelity of frame generation.
 (3) Lack of fine-grained instruction for each frame in the task-level videos.

-Since our diffusion model is a 3D latent-based diffusion model, we address these problems by inflating the 2D latent diffusion model~\cite{ldm} along the temporal dimension.
-Specifically, we propose an inflated 3D U-Net to extend the prior knowledge contained in Stable Diffusion across the frames to generate high-quality and coherent frames (Sec.~\ref{sec:inflate}).
-To achieve this, we insert an Autoregressive Spatial-Temporal Attention layer (Sec.~\ref{sec:tempoal}).
-As for the language conditioning model, we propose a Frame Sequential Text (FSText) Decomposer to adaptively decompose the text instruction into sub-conditions for each frame (Sec.~\ref{sec:fstext}).